pipelinelabo/datalaiq-wiki/configuration/docker.md

 With DatalaiQ running, refer to [the rest of the documentation](/index) for more information on how to use the system.

 If you are a paid DatalaiQ customer and wish to deploy DatalaiQ in Docker, contact support@ppln.co for help.
-We also have some information about deploying a custom Docker instance [on this wiki](/configuration/custom-docker) and [on our blog](https://www.gravwell.io/blog/gravwell-docker-deployment).
+We also have some information about deploying a custom Docker instance [on this wiki](/configuration/custom-docker).